zephyrproject-rtos/zephyr/doc/hardware/peripherals/fuel_gauge.rst

 Fuel gauges typically support multiple properties, such as temperature readings of the battery-pack or present-time current/voltage.

-Properties are fetched using a client allocated array of :c:struct:`fuel_gauge_property`.
-This array is then populated by values as according to its `property_type` field.
+Properties are fetched one at a time using a client allocated :c:struct:`fuel_gauge_property` or fetched all at once using a client allocated array of :c:struct:`fuel_gauge_property`.
+Each :c:struct:`fuel_gauge_property` is populated by values according to its `property_type` field.

 Battery Cutoff
 ==============